 Member’s Right to Request a Medicaid State Fair Hearing on Health Choice Utah’s Appeal Decision

 If you do not like the Appeal decision, you can ask for a Medicaid State Fair Hearing.
 You must ask for the State Fair Hearing in writing.
 You have 30 days from the date you receive the letter of Notice of Appeal Resolution (or Notice of Expedited Appeal Resolution) to ask for a Medicaid State Fair Hearing.
-If you want to keep getting care during the hearing process, you must follow the rules listed in the section called Receiving Continued Benefits in the Member Handbook [link to Member Handbook PDF].
+If you want to keep getting care during the hearing process, you must follow the rules listed in the section called Appeals and Grievances in the Member Handbook.
 Send your letter or call: